-7) In addition to the annual certification inspection, at least 10% of all VOF certified maple producers will receive a summer forest inspection to verify if they are complying with a VOF approved forest management plan.
+7) In addition to the annual certification inspection, some VOF certified maple producers will receive a summer forest inspection to verify if they are complying with a VOF approved forest management plan.
 These summer inspections will be randomly selected and VOF will incur the costs of all unannounced inspections.